Table of Contents

 Note: Without sufficient oxygen the pyruvate undergoes fermentation, yielding lactic acid.
 This happens more readily with higher intensity exercise since glycolysis still occurs for anaerobic energy production even if the mitochondria lack oxygen to utilize the pyruvate.
-Then the “Cori cycle” occurs and transports lactic acid to the liver where it undergoes gluconeogenesis to generate more glucose.
-Glucose then moves back through the bloodstream to working muscle.
+Then the “Cori cycle” occurs; lactic acid is transported to the liver where it undergoes gluconeogenesis to generate more glucose and the glucose then moves back through the bloodstream to working muscle.

 Additionally, glycolysis occurs more quickly than the Kreb’s cycle and electron transport chain steps.
 Thus, when activity is initiated and the phosphocreatine stores are depleted, glycolysis provides the majority of the ATP for the first 45-60 seconds via anaerobic energy production.
-Glycolysis does not continue to supply the majority of ATP indefinitely due to a limited supply of glucose; remember, anaerobic metabolism yields only 2 ATP per molecule of glucose while aerobic metabolism yields >30.
+Glycolysis does not continue to supply the majority of ATP indefinitely due to a limited supply of glucose.
+Remember, anaerobic metabolism yields only 2 ATP per molecule of glucose while aerobic metabolism yields >30; the aerobic metabolism is needed for extended activity due to its much greater efficiency at extracting usable energy from glucose molecules.
 Additionally, increased intramuscular acidity from lactic acid will eventually limit the rate of glycolysis.

 The bloodstream transports a small amount of glucose to muscle.
-This is either from glucose we eat directly or glucose generated in the liver from other substrates (via gluconeogenesis).
-However, most glucose for skeletal muscle energy production derives from glycogen.
+This is either from glucose you eat directly or glucose generated in the liver from other substrates (via gluconeogenesis).
+However, most glucose for skeletal muscle energy production is generated from glycogen.
 Glycogen is a storage form of glucose present primarily within muscle and the liver.
 It is composed of a central glycogenin protein surrounded by potentially many thousands of glucose molecules.
 A schematic is shown on the right.
-Glycogen is stored with water in the body in a 1:3 to 1:4 ratio.
+Glycogen is stored with water in the body in a ~1:3 to ~1:4 ratio.